keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### Timeout Queue

 The `MessageReceived` operation on the DeviceEntity will be invoked for every message coming from the device.
 Here we will use the 'Timeout Queue'.
 In the Timeout Queue we put 1 message per device.
-Everytime we get a message from the device we check if there is already a message in the Timeout Queue, if not we add one.
+Every time we get a message from the device we check if there is already a message in the Timeout Queue, if not we add one.
 On this new message, the 'Visibility Timeout' is set equal to the 'Offline After' of a device.
 In our example 'Offline After' is fixed to 30 seconds but this can be a variable value per device.

 With Azure Storage Queues it is possible to update a message that is currently in a queue by using a reference of this message (Id and PopReceipt).
 This reference, we store as state on the Device Entity.
 As long as messages come in within these 30 seconds and there is a reference to a message in the Timeout Queue, the 'Visibility Timeout' of this message is reset to 30 seconds from now.